cloud66/help-old/_posts/how-to/2013-10-03-nginx-modules.md

 ---
 layout: post
+template: two-col
 title:  "Add modules to Nginx"
 date:   2013-10-03 14:26:13
 categories: how-to
+lead: Follow this guide to rebuild Nginx with any module of your choice
 ---

-<p class="lead">Follow this guide to rebuild Nginx with any module of your choice</p>

 <div class="notice notice-standalone">
 	<div class="notice-header">